Physician assistant: The Leng Review

 The UK government announced an independent review led by Gillian Leng, the former chief executive of the National Institute for Health and Care Excellence and president of the Royal Society of Medicine, into the safety and effectiveness of PA and AA roles in healthcare in November 2024 with findings published in July 2025.
 It found "no good evidence" that the role was safe or effective, nor unsafe or ineffective, and could not justify abolishing the role.
-The Leng review commented that PAs had been used in hospitals and GP practices as "substitutes for doctors".
+The Leng Review commented that PAs had been used in hospitals and GP practices as "substitutes for doctors".
 It recommended that PAs should not see undifferentiated patients, should be renamed as "physician assistants", wear distinct uniforms to differentiate them from doctors, and should work for two years post graduation in hospitals before being able to work in mental health or primary care.
 Other recommendations included formalising supervision arrangements, establishing a national scope of practice, and creating frameworks for career development and advanced practice roles under close supervision.
-Wes Streeting, Secretary of State for Health and Social Care, who had requested the Leng review accepted all its recommendations.
+Wes Streeting, Secretary of State for Health and Social Care, who had requested the review accepted all its recommendations.
 NHS Employers, the organisation which represents employers in the NHS, accepted the findings of the review.
 They advised employers to immediately refer to PAs as "physician assistants", ensure that PAs do not triage or see undifferentiated patients in any setting, that all PAs in primary care should have had at least two years employment in secondary care prior to starting, that new PAs' role should follow the template job description described in the review, and current PAs' role should be reviewed by their supervisors and modified as necessary.

+By May 2026, the number of PAs employed in primary care networks in England had declined by 17% from a peak of 1,184 in June 2024 to 979.

-The Welsh Government accepted the recommendations of the Leng Review in September 2025 and advised employers to update terminology accordingly prior to the UK government legally changing the role's name.
+The Welsh Government accepted the recommendations of the review in September 2025 and advised employers to update terminology accordingly prior to the UK government legally changing the role's name.
+In May 2026, Health Education and Improvement Wales announced that they would no longer commission education for student PAs and that there would be a pause on recruitment in Wales.